4-OP-C-7-I Office of Equal Opportunity and Compliance (EOC)

 Retaliation against an individual, who in good faith brings a discrimination or harassment complaint, participates in the investigation of a complaint, or engages in some other protected activity, is expressly prohibited and will be regarded as a separate and distinct cause for discipline under these procedures.

-Title VI - Federal Civil Rights Act of 1964
+The Federal Civil Rights Act of 1964, Titles VI-VII

 The objective of this policy is to establish complaint procedures for any faculty, staff, students, visitors, applicants, and contractors who believe a harassing or discriminatory act has occurred.
 Upon submission of a complaint to the appropriate investigating authority, an impartial review will be conducted.